 6. Requirements to be qualified as an English Teacher abroad.

 Please also know that: The more qualified you are, the better the payments you receive.
 This comes not only in terms of money but also in extra perks like shorter working hours and free accommodation or food.
 Some countries won’t even require you to have a University degree as long as you have a CELTA, TESOL or TEFL certificate.
 TEFL certificate is the cheapest, you can get it for less than $200 online compared to $1500 minimum cost of getting a CELTA.
-Check myTEFL, it is our recommended company, you can check their 120-hour course which is the minimum requirement to be able to teach English abroad.

 We have also partnered with Let’s TEFL to offer accredited 120-hour TEFL courses with a 60% discount.
 Just use our exclusive promo code – TWOMONKEYS.
 Let’s TEFL courses include free certificate shipping!